theborakompanioni/azure-docs.de-de/articles/vs-azure-tools-cloud-service-project-managing-roles.md

 <properties
-   pageTitle="Verwalten von Rollen in den Azure-Clouddienstprojekten mit Visual Studio | Microsoft Azure" description="Informationen zum Hinzufügen neuer Rollen zu Ihrem Azure-Clouddienstprojekt oder Entfernen von Rollen daraus mit Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Managing roles in the Azure cloud services projects with Visual Studio | Microsoft Azure" description="Learn how to add new roles to your Azure cloud service project or remove existing roles from it by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"